cinchy-co/Documentation/guides-for-using-cinchy/additional-guides/system-properties.md

 Note that an administrator can also go into the 'Users' table to manually unlock a user by clearing the Locked Timestamp.
 {% endhint %}

-### Maintenance Enabled
+### Maintenance enabled

-This is a property, defaulted to 0, that is simply responsible for showing this warning when a data owner is setting up [Data Erasure](broken-reference) or [Data Compression](broken-reference) on a table _(Image 2)_.
-It is the administrator's responsibility to set up a scheduled maintenance job for performing compression and erasure, and then to change the property to 1 so that the warning no longer appears.
+This property, defaulted to 0, shows this warning when a data owner is setting up [Data Erasure](broken-reference) or [Data Compression](broken-reference) on a table _(Image 2)_.
+It's the administrator's responsibility to set up a scheduled maintenance job for performing compression and erasure, and then to change the property to 1 so that the warning no longer appears.

 ![Image 2: Data Compression](<../../.gitbook/assets/image (216).png>)

-## 3. Forbidden Passwords
+## Forbidden passwords

-There is a Cinchy table called Forbidden Passwords.
-This table comes with a prepopulated list of passwords from [https://www.ncsc.gov.uk/static-assets/documents/PwnedPasswordsTop100k.txt](https://www.ncsc.gov.uk/static-assets/documents/PwnedPasswordsTop100k.txt)
+Cinchy has a table called Forbidden Passwords.
+This table comes with a pre-populated list of passwords from [https://www.ncsc.gov.uk/static-assets/documents/PwnedPasswordsTop100k.txt](https://www.ncsc.gov.uk/static-assets/documents/PwnedPasswordsTop100k.txt)

-You can add more blocked passwords to this list as well, and users will not be able to set their password to it (this can be used to add your company's name, or to import other blocked password lists).
+You can add more blocked passwords to this list as well, and users won't be able to set their password to it (this can be used to add your company's name, or to import other blocked password lists).
 The check against the list is case insensitive.

 Like other password policies, this check occurs when your password changes, so to enforce this you will need to set all passwords to be expired.